 - 2 cups stock Beef, chicken or vegetable

-- ½ tsp each: dried oregano, salt & black pepper
+- ½ teaspoon each: dried oregano, salt & black pepper

 - In a small to medium saucepan, add all of the ingredients and cook for 15 minutes over medium heat.